mlswg/mls-protocol/draft-ietf-mls-protocol.md

 detect a fault in a Commit are offline.
 In such a case, the Commit will be accepted by the group, and the resulting state possibly used as the basis for further Commits.
 When the affected members come back online, they will reject the first commit, and thus be unable to catch up with the group.

-Applications can address this risk by requiring certain members of the group to acknowledge successful processing of a Commit before the group regards the Commit as accepted.
-The minimum set of acknowledgements necessary to verify that a Commit is well-formed comprises an acknowledgement from one member per node in the UpdatePath, that is, one member from each subtree rooted in the copath node corresponding to the node in the UpdatePath.
+These members will either need to add themselves back with an external Commit, or reinitialize the group from scratch.

 # IANA Considerations